jonbnewman/mobx-store-provider/docs/api/useStore.md

 export default observer(Header);
 ```

-It is recommended you extract complex/derived values using a view function, as these are cached (see [derived values](https://mobx-state-tree.js.org/concepts/views) in the _mobx-state-tree_ docs).
+It is recommended you derive complex values using a view function, as these are cached (see [derived values](https://mobx-state-tree.js.org/concepts/views) in the _mobx-state-tree_ docs).